-During 2015, the Board approved the reduction of Mr. J. T. Gill's salary by approximately 11%, effective as of the first pay period in April 2015 and another 8% effective as of the first pay period in 2016.
-The Board also reduced the salaries of certain other executive officers, including by 10% for Mr. Allen and Mr. McGeeney, effective as of the first pay period in April 2015, and by another 10% and 8% respectively, effective as of the first pay period in August 2015, and by 10% for Mr. Walsh, effective as of the first pay period in April 2015.
-Additionally, in January 2016, the Board approved the elimination of the car allowance for the executive officers and offered those officers and other key employees the choice of an additional salary reduction in exchange for an award of non-qualified stock options, which included a 10% salary reduction election by Mr. Allen in exchange for 150,000 non-qualified stock options.
-The initial recommendations for these equity awards were developed by the Company's President and Chief Executive Officer.
+Following the salary reductions implemented during 2015 and 2016, which included the reduction of Mr. J. T. Gill's salary by approximately 11%, effective as of the first pay period in April 2015 and another 8% effective as of the first pay period in 2016; salary reductions of certain other executive officers, including by 10% for Mr. Allen and Mr. McGeeney, effective as of the first pay period in April 2015, and by another 10% and 8% respectively, effective as of the first pay period in April 2015; the elimination of the car allowance for the executive officers; the choice of an additional salary reduction in exchange for an award of non-qualified stock options offered to officers and other key employees, including a 10% salary reduction election by Mr. Allen in exchange for 150,000 non-qualified stock options in January 2016, the Board determined that no additional reductions would be made during 2017.
+Effective as of the first payroll during 2018, the Board approved additional salary reductions for certain executive officers and key employees, including a 9.5% reduction for Mr. McGeeney.
+These reductions were intended to reflect significant decreases in the size of the Company's operations and revenues.